Fourteen killed after Turkish strike in Ras al Ain

-France 2 aired footage of the incident showing images of civilians mixed in with Kurdish-backed Syrian Democratic Forces (SDF) who were heading toward Ras al Ain.
+France 2 aired footage of the incident showing images of civilians mixed in with Kurdish-backed Syrian Democratic Forces (SDF) who were heading towards Ras al Ain.

-The images, taken from about 10 km (six miles) from the town, showed bodies on the ground, burned out armored vehicles and other destroyed trucks and buildings.
+The images, taken from about 10 km (six miles) from the town, showed bodies on the ground, burnt out armoured vehicles and other destroyed trucks and buildings.